LinResearchGroup-NCSU/mIDEA_Model/README.md

 # mIDEA: An Interpretable Structure–Sequence Model for Methylation-Dependent Protein–DNA Binding Sensitivity

-mIDEA (Methylation-informed Interpretable protein–DNA Energy Associative model) is a structure-based, residue-level biophysical framework for predicting and interpreting methylation-dependent protein–DNA binding specificity. mIDEA extends a classical 20×4 amino acid–nucleotide interaction matrix by introducing **5-methylcytosine (5mC)** as a fifth nucleotide type, expanding the interaction matrix to **20×5**.
-This design enables explicit modeling of methylation effects on protein–DNA energetics.
+**mIDEA** (Methylation-informed Interpretable protein–DNA Energy Associative model) is a structure-based, residue-level biophysical framework for predicting and interpreting methylation-dependent protein–DNA binding specificity. mIDEA extends a classical 20×4 amino acid–nucleotide interaction matrix by introducing **5-methylcytosine (5mC)** as the fifth nucleotide, expanding the matrix to **20×5**.
+This enables explicit modeling of methylation effects on protein–DNA interactions.

 By integrating structural information from experimentally resolved or AI-predicted protein–DNA complexes with high-throughput methylation-dependent binding data, mIDEA provides both predictive accuracy and residue-level mechanistic insight.
+The model is trained using **two complementary strategies**:

+**(i) Structure-informed optimization strategy**
+Combines structural templates, synthetic sequence decoys, and prior knowledge of how cytosine methylation modulates protein–DNA interactions to construct a sparse yet comprehensive training dataset.
+This allows the model to capture methylation effects even in the absence of quantitative measurements.

+**(ii) Fully data-driven strategy**
+Directly fits the residue–nucleotide interaction matrix γ(a, n) using quantitative protein–methylated DNA binding data.
+Experimental signals are mapped onto geometric features of the protein–DNA interface to yield a more direct representation of methylation-dependent interaction patterns.

-This repository demonstrates how to model the strong *methyl-minus* specificity of the MAX transcription factor using mIDEA.
+This repository demonstrates the modeling of the strong *methyl-minus* specificity of the MAX transcription factor using **strategy (i)**, the primary optimization approach in mIDEA.
+Comprehensive manuscript-related resources—including both training and testing datasets, the full implementation of strategy (ii), and all visualization scripts—are available in the `RAW/` directory.

+---

-## Features
+## Model Capabilities

-- Train residue-level energy models based on structural templates
+- Train residue-level energy models using structural templates and synthetic sequence decoys
-- Predict binding free energies of unmethylated and methylated DNA sequences
+- Predict binding free energies for unmethylated and methylated DNA sequences
-- Visualize γ-matrices and φ contact matrices
+- Visualize γ interaction matrices and φ (residue–nucleotide contact) matrices

+---

+## Repository Contents

+- Implementation of both optimization strategies **(i)** and **(ii)**
+- Complete training and testing datasets
+- All visualization and analysis scripts (including those used in the manuscript figures)

+---

 ## Installation

 ### Requirements
 - Python 3
 - Conda (recommended)

 ### Setup

-**1. Install Miniconda:**
+#### 1. Install Miniconda
 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh